FedericoSchonborn/cataas-rs/README.md

-# CATAAS
+# `cataas-rs`

-Cat as a Service API wrapper for Rust and command line application.
+Rust library and command line application for accessing the the Cat as a Service API.